AMERICAN CANYON COMMUNITY CHURCH:

 FIRST PRESBYTERIAN CHURCH:

-This week is Thanksgiving Sunday, Pastor David’s sermon will be “Gratitude: A Better Way to Live.”
-We will have a scripture reference of Deuteronomy 8:7–18.
-Our services begin at 9 a.m. and 10:30 a.m.
-We sing hymns at the 9 a.m. service, and at 10:30 we have praise music led by Florida Stringer.
-Fellowship times, with coffee and treats, are after worship at 10 a.m. and 11:30 a.m.
-Childcare for newborn to age 5 is available.
-Sunday School: Friendship Class, will meet at 10 a.m.; Children’s Class and Adult’s Class both meet at 10:30.
+Please join us this Communion Sunday.
+Pastor David’s sermon will be “Another Chance.”
+We will have a scripture reference of Philippians 3:7–14.
+9 a.m. and 10:30 a.m.
+There will be treats and coffee after both worship times.
+Childcare for newborn to age 4 is available.
+Sunday School: Friendship Class meets at 10 a.m.; Children’s Class and Adult Bible Study meet at 10:30.
 1333 Third St., 224-8693, fpcnapa.org.

 GRACE CHURCH OF NAPA VALLEY: